Home Page

 LONG ISLAND BRIDGES AND TUNNELS

 Welcome to our bridges and tunnels page.
-There are nine main entry and exit points for getting to and from Long Island by vehicle.
-Below are detailed information on these bridges and tunnles with images of each.
+There are about nine entries and exit points how to get in and out on Long Island.
+Below are detailed information and reference that we’ve specially made on these bridges and tunnels.

 Verrazano Narrows Bridge

-The first bridges were made by nature, as simple as a log falling across a river.
-The first bridges made by humans were spans made of wooden logs or planks and eventually stones, using a simple support and crossbeam arrangement.
-Most of these early bridges were very poorly built and could rarely support heavy weights.
-It was this inadequacy which led to the development of better bridges.
-The arch was first used by the Roman Empire for bridges and aqueducts, some of which still stand today.
+Most people considered the very first bridge (made by nature) as simple as a fallen log that crossed a river in which people and even animals could pass through.
+Later, people had the idea to improve these structures by using spans of wooden logs or planks and eventually stones, using a simple support and crossbeam arrangement.
+Most of these early bridges could not support heavy weights or withstand strong currents.
+It was these inadequacies which led to the development of better bridges.
+The ancient Romans were the first people to built arch bridges and aqueducts, in some of which still stand today.
 These arch based bridges could stand in conditions that would damage or destroy more primitive designs.
+Today, there are about six main types of bridges such as beam bridges, cantilever bridges, arch bridges, suspension bridges, cable-stayed bridges, and truss bridges.